umbraco/UmbracoDocs/Implementation/Custom-Routing/index-v8.md

 versionFrom: 8.0.0
 product: "CMS"
-meta.Title: "Custom routing in Umbraco" meta.Description: "There are a couple of ways of controlling the routing behavior in Umbraco: customizing how the inbound request pipeline finds content & creating custom MVC routes that integrate within the Umbraco pipeline"
+meta.Title: "Custom routing in Umbraco"
+description: "There are a couple of ways of controlling the routing behavior in Umbraco: customizing how the inbound request pipeline finds content & creating custom MVC routes that integrate within the Umbraco pipeline"

 ---